Iran's "chicken crisis" is simmering political issue

 DINNER TABLES

-With chicken becoming rarer on middle- and working-class dinner tables, many Iranians are expressing their frustration with mordant humour.
+With chicken becoming rarer on middle- and working-class dinner tables, many Iranians are expressing their frustration with mordant humor.

 Iranian cartoonist Mana Neyestani, who lives in France, mocked Ahmadi Moghaddam's warning with a cartoon of a young man watching a pornographic film.
 His father tries to cover up only the image of a roast chicken in the background of the film, saying: "How many times have I told you not to watch films with chicken in them?"